-as a whole.
-The supplementary information required under Revenue Regulations 15-2010 in Note 36 to the financial statements is presented for purposes of filing with the Bureau of Internal Revenue and is not a required part of the basic financial statements.
+Report on the Supplementary Information Required Under Revenue Regulations 15-2010 a required part of the basic financial statements.
 Such information is the responsibility of the management of China Banking Corporation.
 The information has been subjected to the auditing procedures applied in our audit of the basic financial statements.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.